-5.5 These have traditionally been generated from council house sales and the disposal of land for development.
+- 5.5 These have traditionally been generated from council house sales and the disposal of land for development.
 Council house sales in particular are not easily predicted and fluctuate over a period of time.
-The proceeds generated are also finite and once used are not automatically replaced.
+The proceeds generated are also finite and once used are not automatically replaced. - 5.6 The Council is required to pay over to a Government Pool a proportion of capital receipts generated from the sale of housing land and buildings. - 5.7 In addition, some payments can be avoided where the Council can demonstrate that it is reinvesting receipts in providing low cost affordable housing or for regeneration of land in accordance with Government guidance.
+These are known as retained sums. - 5.8 Consequently, the Council had built up capital receipts in recent years due to the above factors that have or are committed to be spent. - 5.9 However, the Council has over the last 2 years seen a substantial reduction in the level of council house sales and this is placing considerable pressure upon being able to finance outstanding commitments in the current capital investment programme.

-- 5.6 The Council is required to pay over to a Government Pool a proportion of capital receipts generated from the sale of housing land and buildings.
-However, between 2004/05 and 2006/07, the Council benefited from reduced payments due to it having no Government debt outstanding. - 5.7 These (windfall) receipts were reinvested in housing (public and private sector) in accordance with regulations on the use of these receipts. - 5.8 In addition, some payments can be avoided where the Council can demonstrate that it is reinvesting receipts in providing low cost affordable housing or for regeneration of land in accordance with Government guidance.
-These are known as retained sums. - 5.9 Consequently, the Council had built up capital receipts in recent years due to the above factors that have or are committed to be spent. - 5.10 However, the Council has recently seen a substantial reduction in the level of council house sales and this is placing considerable pressure upon being able to finance outstanding commitments in the current capital investment programme. - 5.11 Therefore, the Council adopts a careful and properly planned release of its capital receipts.
+5.10 Therefore, the Council adopts a careful and properly planned release of its capital receipts.